sveltejs/svelte-eslint-parser/README.md

 Please use GitHub's Issues/PRs.

-See also the documentation on the internal mechanism.
+See also the documentation for the internal mechanism.

 - [internal-mechanism.md](./docs/internal-mechanism.md)